 The Lab will work with the selected institutions in three different cohorts with distinct focuses:

 Foundational Education cohort: approaches include curriculum re-design, identification of gateway courses, and first and second year experiences that pose barriers to progression for students.

 Workforce Development cohort: approaches to strengthen the connection between college majors and careers, such as through the development of strategic partnerships with the workforce.

 Faculty Development cohort: approaches used to assist faculty in better understanding the skills and competencies needed in the workforce, and to aid faculty in aligning and delivering curriculum to those identified needs.

 Innovation Capacity Building Design Sprint

-The Lab is excited to bring its work on career pathways, 21st century skills development and skills-based hiring to the convening, as well as lead the teams through a design process in sprint form that helps them push parameters of possibilities and partnerships, and even their current structures and service delivery models.
+The Lab is excited to have been able to bring its work on career pathways, 21st century skills development and skills-based hiring to the convening, as well as lead the teams through a design process in sprint form that helped them push parameters of possibilities and partnerships, and even their current structures and service delivery models.
 The sprint is part of the UNCF® Career Pathways Initiative (CPI), funded by Lilly Endowment, a $50 million investment over a seven-year period.
-The Lab will introduce participants to design tools on empathy, ideation, prototyping and iteration.
-We will engage as provocateurs experts who are using “non-traditional” preparation methods to help minority students succeed after college.
+The Lab introduced participants to design tools on empathy, ideation, prototyping and iteration.
+We engaged as provocateurs experts who are using “non-traditional” preparation methods to help minority students succeed after college.